AsafAppIs/slab_preprocessing/README.md

-# This code is respossible for preprocess 'alice' data for Slab
+# This code is responsible for preprocess 'alice' data for Slab